 Information in Google My Business

-For example, if customers search for a restaurant you manage, they can see information you’ve added such as when you’re open and where you’re located.
-They also may see information you haven’t added, such as a link to your menu or photos customers have uploaded of meals they’ve enjoyed.
-By seeing a combination of the information you provided with information provided by other sources, customers see a full picture your business and can make informed decisions about visiting your location.
-Users may also see personalised recommendations and matches based on their preferences.
+For example, if customers search for a restaurant that you manage, they can find information that you’ve added, such as when you’re open and where you’re located.
+They also might get information that you haven’t added, such as a link to your menu or photos that customers have uploaded of meals that they’ve enjoyed.
+The combination of information provided by you and other sources lets customers make informed decisions about your location.
+Users may also find personalised recommendations and matches based on their preferences.